Jaguar XK engine: 4.2-litre

-The 1987 Jaguar XJ6 was the last Jaguar car fitted with the XK6 engine.
+The 1987 Jaguar XJ6 was the last Jaguar car fitted with the XK engine.
 In 1992 the last Daimler DS420 Limousine was produced.
-Like all other DS420 limousines, it was equipped with a 4.2-litre XK6 engine.
+Like all other DS420 limousines, it was equipped with a 4.2-litre XK engine.
 The 4.2 variant was also used in some military vehicles with relatively few modifications.
 The XK engine has the rare accolade of having been in production and service in cars spanning six consecutive decades.

 All of the 4.2-litre XK engines used the straight port head.
 After the arrival of the ribbed cam covers in 1967 the heads normally remained unpainted, which some sources describe as "silver".

-The 4.2-litre XK6 was used in the following cars:
+The 4.2-litre XK was used in the following cars: